parallelvirtualcluster/pvc/docs/about.md

 #### What Ceph version does PVC use?

 PVC requires Ceph 14.x (Nautilus).
-The official PVC repository at https://repo.bonifacelabs.ca includes Ceph 14.2.x (updated regularly), since Debian Buster by default includes only 12.x (Luminous).
+The official PVC repository at https://repo.bonifacelabs.ca includes Ceph 14.2.x for Debian Buster (updated regularly), since by default it only includes 12.x (Luminous).

 ## About The Author